-Born in 1902, Juanita Craft was an American civil rights activist, politician, and an icon, best known for her tireless efforts advocating for racial justice and equality.
-Not only did Craft demand rights for blacks, but for all minorities – the poor, the sick, the young, and the elderly.
+Born in 1902, Juanita Craft was an American civil rights activist, politician, and icon, best known for her tireless efforts advocating for racial justice and equality.
+Not only did Craft demand rights for Black citizens, but for all minorities – the poor, the sick, the young, and the elderly.
 Craft’s work was instrumental in the civil rights movement, particularly in Dallas.
 For the 60 years Craft lived in Dallas, she left her mark on the city through her determination, generosity, and love for all mankind.

 As a granddaughter of slaves, Craft experienced racial discrimination very early on in life.
 At just 16 years old Craft lost her mother, who died of tuberculosis after she was refused hospital treatment based on the color of her skin.
 Craft continued to feel the impact of racial discrimination when she moved to Dallas and struggled to find work, despite having a college degree.
 Finally, Craft accepted a job as a bell maid at the Adolphus Hotel.

 In efforts to combat job discrimination, Craft joined the National Association for the Advancement of Colored People (NAACP) in 1935, and there found her life’s calling.
 First appointed membership chair in Dallas, she then became a Texas NAACP field organizer, playing a crucial role in establishing more than 180 branches of the NAACP.
 Craft was the first black woman in Dallas County to vote in a public election and served two terms on the Dallas City Council in the ‘70s.